 While we’re in the office, let’s talk about the mountains of paper that get printed and then discarded.
 It’s estimated that 40% of US garbage is made up of paper and paperboard.
 40%!
 Sure, a good office recycles paper, but it’s still much better to leave that paper as trees and forest.
 Waste reduction is always more cost effective then recycling – just think of the energy required to manufacture, transport, collect, process and re-manufacture paper.

 The United States goes through 700 trillion sheets of copy paper every single year.
 700 trillion!
 Who can even compute that figure?
 Working online can eliminate 247 trillion sheets of paper, just in the US.
 Multiple that by the rest of the world.
-Working remotely means working smartly, such as collaborating on documents in real time, online.
+Working from home means working smartly, such as collaborating on documents in real time, online.

 4. Less Greenhouse Gas Emissions